mcmayer/stackexchange-analysis/README.md

 ## Analysis ##
 ### Quantiles of log(#answers) and log(#users) ###
-Stackoverflow dominates the whole Stackoexchange ecosystem.
-By any of the exgensive measures (#users, #questions, #answers) Stackoverflow is more than ten times bigger than the next biggest (Super User).
+Stackoverflow dominates the whole Stackexchange ecosystem.
+By any of the extensive measures (#users, #questions, #answers) Stackoverflow is more than ten times bigger than the next biggest (Super User).

 <img src="images/distrib-answers.png" alt="quantiles of log(#answers)" />